Muck, Scotland: Geology

 The larger part of the island is formed from olivine-phyric basalt flows erupted during the Palaeocene.
 Flows of hawaiite can also be found around the south coast.
 Together these form the Eigg Lava Formation, a greater part of which is exposed on Eigg itself.
 The lava flows are cut through by a swarm of Palaeocene age basalt and dolerite dykes generally aligned NNW-SSE.
 A handful of faults are mapped on a similar alignment, the most significant one of which stretches SE from Bagh a Ghallanaichy of Laig.
 Gabbro is exposed along the eastern side of the bay of Camas Mor whilst on its western side are a suite of sedimentary rocks including small exposures of the Valtos Sandstone, Duntulm and Kilmaluag formations representing the upper part of the middle Jurassic Great Estuarine Group which is more extensively exposed on nearby Eigg.

 There are some peat and till deposits on the island, albeit restricted in extent.

 Geography

 Muck is adjacent to the other Small Isles (Canna, Rùm and Eigg).
 It measures roughly 2+1/2 mi east to west.
 The island's tallest hill is Beinn Airein (137 m).

-The island's population was 27 as recorded by the 2011 census four fewer than the 31 usual residents in 2001; during the same period Scottish island populations as a whole grew by 4% to 103,702.
+The island's population was 28 as recorded by the 2022 census, just one more than the figure in the 2011 census and five fewer than the 31 usual residents in 2001.
 The populace mostly live near the harbour at Port Mòr.
 The other settlement on the island is the farm at Gallanach.
 The island's only road, about 2.5 km long, connects the two.

 Muck is also known for its seal population, and for the porpoises in the surrounding waters.